UChicago-PL/smyth/README.md

 # Smyth webpage

-To ensure the Smyth webpage is up-to-date, run `make all` on the `main` branch, then run `./copy.sh` on this branch.
+To ensure that the Smyth webpage and documentation are up-to-date, run `make publish` on the `main` branch.